Kev1venteur/InfluxDBDataToGoogleSheets/README.md

 ```

 ## How to Launch
-Just install python and execute [The bash script](grafana-data_exporter.sh). </br>
-Don't forget to change the fields that needs to be modified in the scripts. </br>
+0. Don't forget to change the fields that needs to be modified in the scripts. </br>
-Install the Google Client Library :
+1. Install the Google Client Library :
 ``` sh
 pip install --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --trusted-host pypi.org --upgrade pip --upgrade requests-toolbelt google-api-python-client google-auth-httplib2 google-auth-oauthlib gspread
 ```
 </br>
-Turn on the Google Sheets API from this page : https://developers.google.com/sheets/api/quickstart/python </br>
+2. Turn on the Google Sheets API from this page : https://developers.google.com/sheets/api/quickstart/python </br>
-In resulting dialog click DOWNLOAD CLIENT CONFIGURATION and save the file credentials.json to your working directory.</br></br>
+  * In resulting dialog click DOWNLOAD CLIENT CONFIGURATION and save the file credentials.json to your working directory.</br></br>
-Turn on the Google Drive API from this page : https://developers.google.com/drive/api/v3/quickstart/python </br>
+3. Turn on the Google Drive API from this page : https://developers.google.com/drive/api/v3/quickstart/python </br></br>
+4. Just install python 3.8 and execute [The bash script](grafana-data_exporter.sh). </br>

 ## Examples
 Environment: Using InfluxDB Docker container